- machine learning

 - artificial intelligence

-I am the Deputy Manager of the Analytics Lab at Naver Labs Europe in Grenoble, France.
+I am Director of Science and Engineering at NAVER LABS Europe in Grenoble, France.

 My role involves the scientific coordination of our research activities around Artificial Intelligence (AI) including machine learning, computer vision and language technologies.

 I joined the lab in this role in July 2016.
 From May 2015 to June 2016, I was the Director of the Facebook AI Research (FAIR) Lab in Paris.
 From 2005 to 2015, I was with the Computer Vision group of Xerox Research in Grenoble, France, first as a Research Scientist then as Principal Scientist and Manager.
 From 2000 to 2001, I was a Research Engineer with Panasonic in Santa Barbara, CA, working on speech and speaker recognition.
 I received my Engineering degree from Telecom ParisTech in 2000 and my PhD in Computer Science from EPFL in 2004.